Hydrovolter/Portfolio/README.md

 - adjust presence depending on activity type (remove grid for custom, non-images etc.)
 - add interactable presence (e.g. click on spotify songs, hyperlinks in status)
 - add a progress bar to songs / music in presence ?? (maybe)

+# DISCLAIMER
+Almost none of the games in the [Games](/games/) section were coded by me - I simply found an online repository and copied/modified it slightly
+Please read [DISCLAIMER.md](/games/DISCLAIMER.md) in the [Games](/games/) folder for more information.